tcspears/gitwords/README.md

 ```
 The slow red fox jumped over the lazy cat.
 ```
-Running git-diff on these two commits will produce a text document that looks like this:
+By running git-diff on these two commits, one can produce a text document that looks like this:
 ```
 The
 - quick brown